-For information regarding what is required in order to become a Licensed Educational Psychologist, visit the BBS website at https://www.bbs.ca.gov/applicants/lep.html
+For information regarding what is required in order to become a Licensed Educational Psychologist can be found on the California Board of Behavioral Sciences website.

 Student Evaluations

 Students and faculty in the Berkeley School Psychology Program recognize the developmental processes involved in the acquisition of academic and professional skills and agree that ongoing feedback is a critical element that facilitates student development.
 We also appreciate the integrity of the program and our goal of training outstanding school psychologists who will assume leadership roles in diverse settings during their careers.
 We assume that it is necessary to set the highest standards for professional and scholastic competence and establish criteria which encompass the training standards set by APA and NASP, which for the most part exceed the minimum standards set by the state of California as expressed in the credential competencies.
 Consequently, students will receive feedback on their progress and are expected to provide feedback to instructors and field supervisors.